Bella42/SlurmScripts/thesis-evaluation/final-final-runs.md

 #### BP 283
 - 1 node: 588407 (all)
-    + 1 node query for every process config: TODO:
+    + 1 node query for every process config: 596847
 - 2 nodes: 588406 (all)
 - 4 nodes:
     - BP3: 588383